MariaYsern/hello_world_tinyanesthesia/README.md

     - Deploy the converted models on Arduino using the provided C/C++ files.

 Instructions for each step are provided within the respective directories, along with necessary scripts and deployment files.

+Feel free to open a Issue thread or start a discussion on this GitHub Repository.
+See you !